izot/smartserver-driver-template/README.md

 # smartserver-driver-template
-Example custom driver template for Renesas' SmartServer IoT Edge Server.
-Documentation is available at http://iecdocs.diasemi.com.
+Example custom driver template for the Dialog SmartServer IoT Edge Server (Dialog Semiconductor is a Renesas Electronics company).
+Documentation is available at http://iecdocs.renesas.com.

 Create and test a custom driver for the SmartServer IoT by following these steps: